Skip to main content

 Written by Lou Monsour

-Tribal Habits' pathways allow you to group topics and/or articles together for a single learning experience.
+Tribal Habits' pathways allow you to group topics together for a single learning experience.

-• A pathway represents a collection of topics and/or articles which explorers can be enrolled into as a group.
-They can then work their way through each of the topics or articles in the pathway to complete the entire pathway.
+• A pathway represents a collection of topics which explorers can be enrolled into as a group.
+They can then work their way through each of the topics in the pathway to complete the entire pathway.

-• Pathways appear on the explorer dashboard as a collection of topics and/or articles, with a separate pathway title and pathway status.
+• Pathways appear on the explorer dashboard as a collection of topics, with a separate pathway title and pathway status.

 How do I create a pathway?